 As with most Pagan traditions and celebrations, the spreading Christian faith attempted to absorb Samhain and convert it into a new holiday that still carried aspects of the Feast of the Dead, but in a manner viewed acceptable to the budding church.
 Divination was forbidden since it was sternly viewed as meddling in the occult, but honoring the Christian dead was encouraged.
 The evening was to be considered as merely a prelude to All Saints Day on November 1, a day where all holy or "hallowed" souls were remembered.
 Instead of frolicking, the people were encouraged to use it as a night of reflection and preparation for the holy day to follow, and this was the official beginning of All Hallows Eve.

-Although the Christian church tried to phase out Samhain celebrations and practices, the origin of All Hallows Eve still echoes throughout the holiday now known simply as Halloween.
+Although the Christian church tried to phase out Samhain celebrations and practices, the origin of All Hallows Eve still echoes throughout the holiday simply named Halloween.
 For most people, All Hallows Eve celebration is completely secular, yet many of the ancient traditions of Samhain remain part of the evening.
 Trick-or-treaters still go door-to-door seeking treats while wearing masks or full costumes for the evening.
-The Jack-O-Lantern lives on in the form of carved pumpkins that light porches and yards.
-Of course, the spirits still heavily influence the festivities through ghost stories told in the dark.
+The Jack-o'-lantern lives on in the form of carved pumpkins that light porches and yards.
+Of course, the spirits and Halloween monsters still heavily influence the festivities through ghost stories told in the dark.
 Yet, there are those who still celebrate the holiday in the original sense, and use it to commune with nature and the spirits, as well as to seek knowledge of the future.

 Historical Value of All Hallows Eve